BlessedForever04/Consist/README.md

 <h2>Dual To-Do Modes:</h2>
-<pre>Daily Tasks: Tasks reset daily, with a cool "Task Status" system and a gamified score to keep you motivated along with deadline feature.
+<pre>Daily Tasks: Tasks reset daily, with a cool "Task Status" system and a gamified score to keep you motivated.

 Normal Tasks: A flexible list where tasks persist until you decide otherwise along with deadline management now.